 HOW CAN YOU GET ARRESTED FOR A VIRGINIA DUI WHEN FOUND SLEEPING IN YOUR CAR?

-To understand how you can get arrested for a Virginia DUI when you were found sleeping in your car means you must understand the language of the DUI statute.
+To understand how you can get arrested for a Alexandria, VA DUI when you were found sleeping in your car means you must understand the language of the DUI statute.
 The statute states that you can be found guilty of a DUI if you were “operating” a vehicle while illegally intoxicated.
 The question becomes: what does it mean to be operating a vehicle within the meaning of this statute?

 …when an intoxicated person is seated behind the steering wheel of a motor vehicle on a public highway and the key is in the ignition switch, he is in actual physical control of the vehicle and, therefore, is guilty of operating the vehicle while under the influence of alcohol within the meaning of Code § 18.2-266.